Adam Stevens (NASCAR): Cup Series

-Kyle Busch: 2015-2020
+Kyle Busch: 2015–2020

-In 2015, Stevens was paired off with Kyle Busch in the Cup Series and won the title in their first try.
-He also became the first crew chief since Jeff Hammond in 1982 to win the championship in his rookie season.
+In 2015, Stevens was paired off with Kyle Busch in the Cup Series and won the title in their first season together, becoming the first crew chief since Jeff Hammond in 1982 to win the championship in his rookie season.

 In 2018 and 2019, Busch and Stevens earned the Regular Season Championship trophy.
 In 2019 at Homestead, Busch and Stevens clinched their second Cup title.

-Christopher Bell: 2021-present
+Christopher Bell: 2021–present

 At the end of the 2020 season, it was announced that Stevens and Busch would no longer be paired with each other and that Stevens would crew-chief the No. 20 car, driven by Christopher Bell.

 Bell and Stevens started the 2024 season, with wins at Phoenix, Charlotte, and New Hampshire.
 During NASCAR's break for the Summer Olympics, Stevens suffered a double knee injury while enjoying vacation time with his family.
 Stevens underwent successful surgery to repair both knees.
 In his absence, car chief Chris Sherwood would assume at-track crew chief responsibilities.

-Bell and Stevens would start the 2025 season with 3 consecutive wins at Atlanta, COTA, and Phoenix.
+Bell and Stevens would start the 2025 season with three consecutive wins at Atlanta, COTA, and Phoenix.
 It would be the first time this achievement would happen in the and the first since the debut of the Next Gen car.